There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 Walk a block further up Denman Street away from Spokes and Yes Cycle, and you come to Jo-E Cycles.

-They offer comfort bikes, MTB bikes, cruiser (step-through) styles, as well as tandem bikes.
+They offer comfort bikes, MTB bikes, cruiser (step-through) styles and electric bikes, as well as tandem bicycles.

 And they rent bike trailers for toddlers.

-On our most recent visit to Vancouver, we rented from Jo-E. The 21-speed bikes were great with some shock absorption (though a bit used-looking).
+On our most recent visit to Vancouver, we rented from the friendly staff at Jo-E. The 21-speed bikes were great with some shock absorption (though a bit used-looking).

 If you want an easy ride, Jo-E also rents e-bicycles, capable of going 18+ miles (30 km) to 62+ miles (100 km) without recharging.